Thuja plicata aka British Columbia Red Cedar

 Lighting

 British Columbia Red Cedar requires abundant, bright, and direct light to thrive.
 The best placement for this plant is within one foot of a window to ensure it receives enough light.
 If you live in an area with more extreme weather, such as hot summers or cold winters, you may need to adjust the placement of the plant accordingly.
 During hot summer months, it is important to place the plant away from full sun, as this can cause the leaves to yellow or burn.
 During cold winter months, it is best to move the plant closer to the window to take advantage of the extra light that can help it survive.
-By keeping an eye on the current weather in your area, you can make sure your Canoe Cedar is always in the right place to thrive.
+By keeping an eye on the current weather in your area, you can make sure your Western Red Cedar is always in the right place to thrive.

 Toxicity